 You should have received a college catalog and/or enrollment agreement that contains the school's academic progress policy and refund policy.
-If you withdraw from school, a Return of Title IV funds may be required, which may affect the amount of your loan repayment.
+If you withdraw from school, a Return of Title IV funds may be required which may affect the amount of your loan repayment.
 You are required to attend exit counseling before you graduate, withdraw, or cease to be enrolled at least half time.
 Exit counseling will provide you with specific information about your total indebtedness, lender contact information, repayment options, loan consolidation, and debt-management strategies.

-To remain eligible for Federal Student Loans, you must remain enrolled on at least a half-time basis.
+To remain eligible for federal student loans, you must remain enrolled on at least a half-time basis.
 If your enrollment status at any time drops below half-time status, you may be ineligible for any future scheduled disbursements and your loans may enter repayment.
 To determine the requirements for half-time status, please contact your school as the requirements may vary per program of study.

-To avoid delinquency and default, you should inform Direct Loans (StudentLoans.gov or www.direct.ed.gov), or for Federal Stafford (FFEL) borrowers the loan holder, of any changes to your name, mailing address, telephone number, or Social Security Number so that all correspondences are promptly directed to you.
-You should also inform the Direct Loans or your loan holders if you withdraw from school, drop below half-time status, or transfer to another school.
-Always read and keep all documents you receive pertaining to your Federal Student Loan, and be sure to understand your loan amount and the payments that will be required.
+To avoid delinquency and default, you should inform Direct Loans (https://studentaid.gov/) or for Federal Stafford (FFEL) borrowers, the loan holder, of any changes to your name, mailing address, telephone number, or Social Security Number so that all correspondences are promptly directed to you.
+You should also inform Direct Loans or your loan holder if you withdraw from school, drop below half-time status, or transfer to another school.
+Always read and keep all documents you receive pertaining to your federal student loans, and be sure to understand your loan amount and the payments that will be required.
 You should also notify your lender or servicer if you cannot make your payments by the due date.